- 1. Introduction and Overview

 - 10. Policies and Procedures

-Cycle theft is endemic in Cambridge.
+However, cycle theft is endemic in Cambridge.
 As a precaution, the University requires all students to register their bicycles in Cambridge.
 Please register your bike on-line through the College website.
 Once you have done this, collect a tag from a duty Porter who will attach it to your bike.
-Mopeds are treated in the same way as bicycles except that at the point of registration the Porters will advise on parking.
+Mopeds are treated in much the same way as bicycles.
+At the point of registration the Porters will advise on parking.

 There are secured bicycle sheds between the Library and 38, Grange Road, behind M and N staircases in Cripps Court, and near Ann’s Court and 21, West Road by the Ramsay Murray Gate.
 Entry is via your room key.
 It is most important that you close the gates behind you to maintain security.
 Please leave bicycles neatly and separately in the bicycle sheds.